 In response to Mr Barnes's question regarding the inclusion of the recent peer support work that the Trust was involved in, Mrs Bosnjak-Szekeres confirmed that it would be included as part of the next review of the document.

 Directors noted the proposed changes and updates detailed in the document and approved them for inclusion in the Board Assurance Framework.

-RESOLVED: Directors received, discussed and approved the revised Board Assurance Framework.
-Mrs Bosnjak-Szekeres to incorporate on the BAF the risk requested for inclusion by Mr Barnes.
+RESOLVED: Directors received, discussed and approved the revised Board requested for inclusion by Mr Barnes.